BastianCtld/RobotiqueMobileSimulator/README.md

 Download the simulator as a Windows executable [here](https://github.com/BastianCtld/RobotiqueMobileSimulator/releases/tag/windows).

 # The Python Sample Script
 A Python script is available to test the simulator.
-It is the "main.py" file available here.
+It is the "main.py" file available in the root of this repository.
 The script is a very basic implementation of a SLAM algorithm.
 Add waypoints on the map that opens by simply left-clicking.
 Once enough (3 by default) points are placed, the rover will start following the path they form.